 - Day of the Dead (1985).
 Dr. Matthew Logan, nicknamed "Frankenstein" by the soldiers.
 He is so obsessed with his work he fails to consider how the soldiers will react to him cutting up their deceased comrades for his experiments.

-- Vincent Price in Edward Scissorhands might just be the kindliest Mad Scientist ever.
+- Edward Scissorhands: Vincent Price might just be the kindliest Mad Scientist ever.
 His second-most-impressive creation (after Edward) is a giant cookie-making machine.
 And he creates Edward with the expressed desire to see if it's possible to make an artificial being with human love.
 And then amuses both of them with silly poetry later.
 Aw!

-- The Woody Allen comedy Everything You Always Wanted to Know About Sex * But Were Afraid to Ask has a skit featuring Dr. Bernardo, a mad sex analyst whose experiments include measuring premature ejaculation on a hippopotamus and building a 400-foot diaphragm. ("Contraception for the entire nation at once!")
+- Everything You Always Wanted to Know About Sex * But Were Afraid to Ask has a skit featuring Dr. Bernardo, a mad sex analyst whose experiments include measuring premature ejaculation on a hippopotamus and building a 400-foot diaphragm. ("Contraception for the entire nation at once!")
 The segment ends with Allen's character battling one of the doctor's creations — a gigantic, disembodied human breast.

-- Nathan from Ex Machina is a reclusive and secretive creator of artificial people, who considers himself a god and thinks nothing of destroying them in his sick experiments.
+- Ex Machina: Nathan is a reclusive and secretive creator of artificial people, who considers himself a god and thinks nothing of destroying them in his sick experiments.

-- The original Gojira had Dr. Daisuke Serizawa who invented the Oxygen Destroyer that ultimately kills Godzilla.
-Though, he isn't evil; he is more of a Reluctant Mad Scientist.
+- Gojira has Dr. Daisuke Serizawa, who invents the Oxygen Destroyer that ultimately kills Godzilla.
+However, he isn't evil; he's more of a Reluctant Mad Scientist.

-- Dr. Shiragam from Godzilla vs. Biollante whose experimental fusion of Godzilla's DNA, Rose DNA, and the DNA of his deceased daughter ends up causing the creation of Biollante.
+- Godzilla vs. Biollante: Dr. Shiragam's experimental fusion of Godzilla's DNA, Rose DNA, and the DNA of his deceased daughter ends up causing the creation of Biollante.
 He's not evil either, but he's certainly mad with grief over the loss of his daughter.

-- Dr. Michael Hfuhruhurr in The Man with Two Brains eventually becomes one of these — or, rather, a parody of one:
+- The Man with Two Brains: Dr. Michael Hfuhruhurr eventually becomes one of these — or, rather, a parody of one:

 German Detective: You're playing God!